-We designed Hear to Listen with Lloyds Banking Group to help people have better mental health conversations at work.
+We designed Hear to Listen with a leading financial services organisation to help people have better mental health conversations at work.
 To test the effectiveness of our solution, we created a control and an experimental version of the course.

 The Control Version